How to Use Inventory Tags and Labels to Organize Inventory?

 Prerequisites

-- Designated areas for different inventory types and items.
+• Designated areas for different inventory types and items.
 Have your warehouse planned out before labeling your inventory.
 Think of the best places to store various types of inventories so that they would be easily accessible and close to their place of consumption.

-- A barcode scanner.
+• A barcode scanner.
 Apart from designated barcode scanners, some systems also allow the use of a smart device such as a phone or a tablet to scan the barcodes.

 Location labels

 First, label your locations.
-After outlining the layout of your warehouse and the storage areas of different inventory items, create a system for identifying the rooms, zones, sections, rows, and shelves in the warehouse.
+After outlining the layout of your warehouse and the storage areas for different inventory items, create a system for identifying the rooms, zones, sections, rows, and shelves in the warehouse.
 Use a combination of easily understandable indicators such as numbers, colors, images, and names.

 For example, if you only have one stockroom and want to use red to signify where the raw materials are, a label for identifying this section of your stockroom could have a red marking as well as “RAW MATERIALS” written on it.
 This label should be clearly visible from across the room, from various directions.
 The rows of raw materials could then be marked with red labels and an additional marking that would distinguish the type of materials in this particular row, e.g. “Wood”, “Paint and varnish”, etc. In larger stockrooms with many different SKUs, these labels could also have a list of the products stored in this row.
 Finally, the labels on the shelves could go into even more detail and include the color, type, specific names, SKU codes, and barcodes of the items.